osquery/osquery/docs/wiki/installation/install-macos.md

-Continuous integration currently tests stable release versions of osquery against macOS 10.12 (as listed under the _Build_status_ column on the project [README](https://github.com/facebook/osquery/blob/master/README.md)).
-There are no reported issues which block expected core functionality on 10.11, however 10.9 and previous macOS versions do not work.
+Continuous integration currently tests stable release versions of osquery against macOS 10.14 (as listed under the _Build_status_ column on the project [README](https://github.com/facebook/osquery/blob/master/README.md)).
+There are no reported issues which block expected core functionality on 10.11 and greater, however 10.9 and previous macOS versions do not work.

 ## Package Installation

 If you plan to manage an enterprise osquery deployment, the easiest installation method is a macOS package installer.
 You will have to manage and deploy updates.

-Each osquery tag (release) builds a macOS package:
+Each osquery tag (release) builds a macOS package: [osquery.io/downloads](https://osquery.io/downloads/).
-[osquery.io/downloads](https://osquery.io/downloads/).
 There are no package or library dependencies.

 The default package creates the following structure: